MaxAFriedrich/EMDR/README.md

 EMDR resources

-A mostly working lightbar app that is platform agnostic and simple to use.
+A working lightbar app that is platform agnostic and simple to use.
 The bilateral stimulation page is available here:
 [emdr.epizy.com](https://emdr.epizy.com/).